George F. Thompson addresses faculty members at the University of Mississippi.

 consider and integrate illustrations into materials, and how to

-navigate the process and work with a publisher.
+work with a publisher.
 The

 lack of such professional advice usually results in under-developed and poorly prepared